hashstation/hashstation/INSTALL-Docker.md

 To debug connectivity issues, we recommend removing previous installation with `./remove_docker_installation.sh` and making a fresh one with default settings from `env.example`.
 Also, make sure no other web server is running on port `80` of your machine.
-If your Fitcrack server does not work even with the default settings, the problem is most likely in your Docker environment.
+If your Hashstation server does not work even with the default settings, the problem is most likely in your Docker environment.
 Thus, check if you have appropriate versions of **Docker Engine** and **docker-compose**.
 We also recommend to use `docker-compose up` without the `-d` parameter for debugging so that you can see what is happening during the installation.

-Once you get Fitcrack running with default settings, you may experiment with modifications of the `.env` variables.
-Whenever you modify the variables, you should reinstall the Fitcrack server, i.e., remove the running container and volumes using `./remove_docker_installation.sh` and stsart over to apply changes.
+Once you get Hashstation running with default settings, you may experiment with modifications of the `.env` variables.
+Whenever you modify the variables, you should reinstall the Hashstation server, i.e., remove the running container and volumes using `./remove_docker_installation.sh` and stsart over to apply changes.

 For debugging WebAdmin, you should first check if the backend is running, e.g.: `http://localhost:5000`.